gerrysaporito/ticketing-microservices/README.md

   - click on the kubernetes tab and select the 'enable kubernetes' checkbox
   - hit the 'apply and restart' button to install' kubernetes
 4. Install [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/) for Docker desktop
-  - run the following command in the command line: `kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission`
+  - run the `kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission` in the command line
 5. Update your hosts file:
   - type in your command line: sudo vi /etc/hosts
   - hit the 'i' key on your keyboard to enter editing mode
   - at the bottom of the file, add a few extra empty lines and add the following: 127.0.0.1 ticketing.dev
   - hit the 'esc' key and enter ':wq' to write and quit (don't forget the colon)
-6. Run the following command in the command line in the same directory as the skaffold.yaml file: skaffold dev
+6. Run the `skaffold dev` in the command line in the same directory as the skaffold.yaml file

 ### Notes 🖍
 - If you try to open the url in chrome and you get a 'this connection is not safe', click anywhere on the page and type the phrase 'thisisunsafe' to bypass security